 For easy integration of EC functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
 The primitives are referenced above.
 Therefore, the library supports the user to develop an application representing the standard if required.
-End of note.

-The covered security functional requirements are FCS_COP.1/ECDSA, FCS_CKM.1/EC and FCS_COP.1/ECDH.
+The covered security functional requirements are FCS_COP.1/ECDSA-v2.03.008, FCS_CKM.1/EC-v2.03.008, and FCS_COP.1.1/ECDH-v2.03.008.